 Are you getting an error while opening a data file or when trying to restore the file from a backup?
-Then chances are that the file might be corrupted or an important folder required for opening is missing.
+Then chances are that the file has corrupted or an important folder required for opening is missing.

 There can be any number of other reasons for this ‘Cannot open Sage Company file’ error.
-The data needs to be recovered for working on the Sage 50 accounts.
+The data needs to have recovered for working on the Sage 50 accounts.

 Sage 50 Data Recovery – Why do we require it?